Alison Bechdel

 26.10.2025

 Six years later, her second autobiographical story, ‘Are You My Mother? – A Comic Drama’, shed light on her complex and confusing relationship with her mother.
 Both are touching books, with references to classic literature, incorporation of psychological findings, and clever analysis characterised by honesty, insight and humour.
-Alison Bechdel is also the author of the queer comic strip ‘Dykes to Watch Out For’, which first appeared in newspapers in 1983, and has also been published in several compilation volumes.
+Alison Bechdel is also the author of the queer comic strip ‘Dykes to Watch Out For’, which first appeared in 1983.
 Readers of this intelligent and witty soap opera follow the everyday lives of a group of friends in a medium-sized city in the USA.
-At the same time, the mostly lesbian friends, some befriended males and their experiences are interwoven with social and political themes, in sophisticated and accessible ways.
-This comic strip also introduced what later became known as the ‘Bechdel test’, a tongue-in-cheek way to assess gender stereotypes in cinema: A film is sexist if it does not feature at least two separate female characters, who talk to each other about something other than men.
+The experiences of the mostly lesbian friends and some befriended males are sophisticatedly interwoven with social and political themes.
+This comic strip also introduced what later became known as the ‘Bechdel-Wallace test’, a tongue-in-cheek way to assess gender stereotypes in cinema: A film is sexist if it does not feature at least two separate female characters talking to each other about something other than men.

 Vernissage: Friday, 4 .7.2025, 6.30pm